 An ISU assessment and investigation is undertaken when:

-Most ISU assessment and investigations are undertaken jointly and concurrently with a safety and wellbeing assessment by the CPW.
+Most ISU assessment and investigations are undertaken jointly and concurrently with the CSI conducted by the CPW.

 The investigation officer in the Duty of Care Unit (DoCU) must:

 Some employee investigations may involve multiple child safety investigations and multiple district offices.

 The investigation is undertaken in accordance with the Public Sector Management Act 1994 (PSMA) or natural justice for employees not subject to PSMA.

 The Manager ISU must review the investigation progress every 30 days.

 The ISU Investigation Report is completed by the ISU senior investigator and is informed by the relevant CSI completed by the CPW.

 The ISU investigation report is quality assured and endorsed by Manager ISU and forwarded to the relevant Executive Director.